-Portsmouth is a popular getaway for New Englanders farther south, coming from Boston (an hour south), Portland (an hour north), or Providence (two hours away).
-This historic city lies at the northern end of the New Hampshire coastline, conveniently located just off of I-95, and with its downtown hugging the shores of the scenic Piscataqua River.
+Portsmouth is a popular getaway for New Englanders from Boston (an hour south), Portland (an hour north), or Providence (two hours away).
+This historic city lies at the northern end of the New Hampshire coastline—conveniently located just off of I-95—with its downtown hugging the shores of the scenic Piscataqua River.

 The Wellington Room has lovely views over the Piscataqua River while quirky and groovy Lexie's Joint serves terrific burgers (both veggie and meat) and the intimate and fun Cava offers excellent tapas and a Mediterranean wine bar.

 If it's fresh New England seafood you're after, consider the stylish waterfront eatery Surf Restaurant, which has floor-to-ceiling windows overlooking the river and across to Kittery, Maine.
 The lobster roll here is superb with its lobster meat warmed in drawn butter and served in a grilled brioche roll; the raw bar also turns out impressive tiered towers of fresh-caught oysters, smoked trout and salmon, and sashimi tuna.